jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.13.16 StreamLinkIdentifier

-Assigns a unique identifier to each link in a stream network.
+Assigns a unique identifier to each link in a stream network..

 *Parameters*: